varabyte/kobweb/README.md

 # Trying it out yourself

-The first step is to grab the Kobweb binary.
+The first step is to get the Kobweb binary.
 You can download it or build it, so we'll include instructions for both approaches.

 ## Download the Kobweb binary

-Our binary artifact is currently hosted on github.
+Our binary artifact is hosted on github.
 To download latest:

 ```bash
 $ cd /path/to/applications/kobweb